AbinTAbey/CompilerDesignLab/README.md

 ## 📸 Sample Output

-check out on your own
+check out on your own or the programs have on the bottom
 ---

 ## 🙋 Support Me